-Messages about protecting your copyright or privacy rights on Facebook by posting a particular legal notice to your Facebook wall have been circulated on that social network for several years now, and all of them are variants of an older rumor holding that posting a similar notice on a web site would protect that site’s operators from prosecution for piracy:
+Messages about protecting your copyright or privacy rights on Facebook by posting a particular legal notice to your Facebook wall have been periodically circulated on that social network for many years, and all of them are variants of an older rumor holding that posting a similar notice on a website would protect that site’s operators from prosecution for piracy:

 Better to be safe than sorry.
 An attorney advised us to post this.
 Good enough for me.
 The violation of privacy can be punished by law (UCC 1-308- 1 1 308-103 and the Rome Statute).
 NOTE: Facebook is now a public entity.
 All members must post a note like this.
 If you do not publish a statement at least once, it will be tacitly understood that you are allowing the use of your photos, as well as the information contained in your profile status updates.
 I HEREBY STATE THAT I DO NOT GIVE MY PERMISSION.”